GoogleCloudPlatform/genai-for-marketing/README.md

 **Resources enabling generative AI-powered marketing use cases on Google Cloud.**

 This repository showcases the application of Google Cloud's Generative AI to marketing scenarios.
 It contains detailed, step-by-step [instructions to deploy a solution](#deployment) implementing marketing-centric Generative AI capabilities, including capabilities to craft marketing materials like blog posts and social media content.
+[This video](https://youtu.be/F8bppBkpCiI?si=MZNryO5D5cezJMlX&t=755) walks through the functionality in the solution.

 The architecture of the deployed solution:
 ![Architecture](/app/images/architecture.png "Architecture")